 - Walnut Creek - CVS/Pharmacy, 738 Bancroft Rd.

 - Walnut Creek - Rite Aid, 1526 Palos Verde Mall

 - Walnut Creek - Ace Hardware, 2044 Mt.
 Diablo Blvd.

 It is illegal to dispose of televisions, computer monitors and most other electronics in the garbage.
 The cathode ray tubes (CRTs) contain lead and could contaminate water supplies.

 Your unwanted and obsolete electronic equipment and appliances are one of the fastest growing waste streams.
 When discarded in landfills, these items not only lock up components that contain valuable and reusable natural resources, they also contain toxic chemicals that can contaminate soil and groundwater.

 - Residents: RecycleSmart residents can dispose of unwanted electronics (including monitors and table top-size televisions) curbside at no additional cost on their “Reuse” Day (see Residential Reuse and Cleanup Program for more information).
-Residents can also dispose of electronic items for a fee by using on-call, curbside collection service provided by Republic Services.
-Call (925) 685-4711 to obtain additional collection and fee information.
+Residents can also dispose of electronic items at no additional charge by calling Republic Services @ (925) 685-4711 for an e-waste pickup.

 - Multi-Family: Property managers can collect e-waste and call Republic Services for a free e-waste pickup.

 Another option is donating your equipment to a non-profit or school; you can claim it as a tax deduction.